Skip to content

 It ruins our future aspirations.

-Reward is one way to start the habit of focus for kids, but by no means it’s the end solution.
+Reward is one way to start the habit of focus for us, but by no means it’s the end solution.

-I sometimes offer my daughter a reward: If you finish the task I will give you a reward, if you want now $5 but after one month $10, it’s your choice.
+I sometimes offer myself a reward: If I finish the task I will give me a reward, if I want now one day trip but after three month a weekend trip, it’s my choice.

 Alas, instant gratification.

-See the power of it even though the reward becomes double after one month.
+See the power of it even though the reward becomes double after three month.

 One additional point, though it’s debatable but cash reward is good for kids because it teaches them about autonomy, and not only that it also teaches them how to handle cash with responsibility.